itsrojasleon/rojasleon/notes/docker-volumes.md

 ```

 Now if we make any changes to the react project we will the those changes reflected on the screen.
 That's the beauty of volumes in docker.

+But, there's a technology called [Docker Compose](https://docs.docker.com/compose/) to solve this problem in a efficient way